WillYallop/static-site-generator/README.md

 # Static Site Generator

-This is a minimal, but very flexible and powerful static site generator built around Express and LiquidJS.
+This is a minimal, but very flexible and powerful static site generator that is built around Express and LiquidJS.

 ## Scripts